A NOTE OF WARNING

 How much does everything cost and who pays for this?

-Costs vary according to where they must travel to.Brexit will also make bringing rescues to UK more expensive and problematic but despite this we will do our best to get our rescues to safety
+Costs vary according to where they must travel to.Brexit and the pandemic has made bringing rescues to UK more expensive and problematic but despite this we will do our best to get our rescues to safety.
+Adoption to the EU and Canada is easier.
+USA still has restrictions.

-It costs approx. 800 euros to bring a dog or cat to Europe, and $800 to bring a dog to the USA and £1000 to UK.
+It costs approx. 1300 euros to bring a dog or cat to Europe, and $1500 to bring a dog to the USA and Canada. £1300 to UK.
 These costs include :

 How long does it take?

-The process from choosing your pet to their arrival with you takes from one month (minimum for the USA) to four months (maximum for Europe).
-Please note that with Covid-19 restrictions this may take longer.
-We are careful to comply with all regulations at home and abroad, so you know your pet will have their passport, be fully vaccinated and fit to travel.
+The process from choosing your pet to their arrival with you takes from two months (minimum for the USA/ Canada) to four-six months (maximum for Europe).
+Please note that with Covid-19 restrictions, this may take longer.
+We are careful to comply with all regulations at home and abroad, so you know your pet will have their passport, be fully vaccinated and be fit to travel.
+We only use direct flight routes with safe airlines.
+We also rely on flight volunteers unless you have chosen the cargo option for your pet.

 Is there anything else we need to know?